-If reporting students wish that details of an incident be kept confidential, they should speak with campus mental health counselors and/or health service providers.
-Campus counselors are available to help on an emergency basis.
+If reporting parties wish that details of an incident be kept confidential, they should speak with clergy members, mental health counselors and/or health service providers.
 Local resources such as the Peoria Center for Prevention of Abuse are also confidential and have no duty to report your information to Bradley University.
 These services are free of charge.